Biden, Harris endorse Rep. Karen Bass in LA mayor's race | Politics

 - United States

-President Joe Biden and Vice President Kamala Harris jointly endorsed US Rep. Karen Bass on Tuesday to become the next mayor of Los Angeles, providing a boost to her campaign against billionaire developer Rick Caruso and cementing her place as the pick of the Democratic establishment.
+President Joe Biden and Vice President Kamala Harris jointly endorsed US Rep. Karen Bass to become the next mayor of Los Angeles, providing a boost to her campaign against billionaire developer Rick Caruso and cementing her place as the favourite of the Democratic establishment.

-In a statement, Biden and Harris said they were eager to work with Bass and her “innovative strategies” to deal with the city's homeless crisis and rising crime rates.
+In a statement on Tuesday, Biden and Harris said they were eager to work with Bass and her ''innovative strategies'' to deal with the city's homeless crisis and rising crime rates.

 The endorsement was not a surprise.
-Bass was on Biden's short list when he was selecting a vice president and Harris, a fellow Californian, has known her for years.
+Bass was on Biden's short list when he was selecting a vice president and Harris, a fellow Californian, has known the congresswoman for years.

-Bass — a favorite of the party's progressive wing — could become the first woman to hold the city's top job, and the second Black person.
+Bass — a favourite of the party's progressive wing — could become the first woman to hold the city's top job, and the second Black person.

+Elections rarely turn on endorsements, but Bass has locked up an extensive list of prominent Democratic supporters, including Hillary Clinton, House Speaker Nancy Pelosi and Massachusetts Sen. Elizabeth Warren.

+The show of big-name support from within the party — paired with prominent labour backing — will be an asset in the heavily Democratic city, where Republicans account for only 13 per cent of registered voters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)